 Mizuho gives first priority to our customers, and, based on the policy that earning the trust of our customers is the basis for ensuring sound management and earning the trust of other stakeholders, we will continuously verify and improve the operations of the Group from the perspective of customers in order to ensure adequacy of operations and improve customer convenience as well as compliance, and manage customer protection uniformly in the Group.

-Management of customer protection refers to the management required for achieving the following from the perspective of improving the protection of our customers and improving customer convenience.
+At Mizuho, management of customer protection refers to the management required for achieving the following from the perspective of improving the protection of our customers and improving customer convenience.

 - Ensuring the adequacy and sufficiency of the explanation of transactions, products, etc. as well as the provision of information (explanation of products, etc.) to customers.